IAS 38 and Crypto: The IFRS Intangible-Asset Treatment (2026)

 6. Reconcile to the US-GAAP number if dual-reporting — the gap is expected, not an error.

-Wag3s Ledger carries crypto at an IAS 38 cost-less-impairment basis with an impairment trail, supports a revaluation/fair-value parallel where an active market exists, and produces the IAS 38/IAS 2/IFRS 13 disclosure data — and the reconciliation to a US-GAAP ASU 2023-08 set for dual reporters.
+Wag3s Ledger carries crypto at an IAS 38 cost-less-impairment basis with an impairment trail, supports a revaluation or fair-value parallel where an active market exists, and produces the IAS 38, IAS 2, and IFRS 13 disclosure data, plus the reconciliation to a US-GAAP ASU 2023-08 set for dual reporters.
+The standard-selection and active-market judgements stay with your auditor; Ledger supplies the figures and audit trail they review.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading